Professional Reviews

 • Consider extra features.
 Some VPNs include added extras to provide a better experience.
 Important extra features include split-tunneling or an ad blocker.

-• Check for streaming and torrenting support.
-All the VPNs I recommend work with popular streaming sites and allow torrenting on all or some of their servers.
+• Look for torrenting support.
+All the VPNs permit torrenting on all or a portion of their servers.

 • Get a VPN that provides good value.
 You want to choose a VPN that provides a good value.
 All of the VPNs on my list offer a great range of features for a decent price, and they all come with money-back guarantees, so you can try them risk-free.

 Russia has started to crack down on free speech, including on the internet.
-It’s also begun to limit Russians’s access to non-Russian websites.
-This trend has only accelerated since the beginning of Russia’s war with Ukraine.
 This means it’s more essential than ever to use a VPN while traveling to or living in Russia.
 Here are some specific reasons to use a VPN in Russia:

 Regain Freedom of Speech

 A VPN also empowers you to voice your opinions without fear.
 With strict regulations in place, it’s understandably daunting to express dissenting views online in Russia.
-However, by masking your IP address, a VPN allows you to communicate openly and anonymously.
+However, by masking your IP address and encrypting all of your online traffic, a VPN allows you to communicate openly and anonymously.
 No longer do you need to worry about surveillance or repercussions for expressing your thoughts and beliefs.

 Get Public Wi-Fi Protection